stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisites:** 4th Level Spells
-You expend 4 mana to cast [Compulsion]().
+You can expend 4 mana and cast [Compulsion]().
 You can’t do so again until you finish a long rest.

 ### Bond of the Talisman